 Ecology: Parasitic on the roots and heartwood of living conifers and saprobic on deadwood; causing a brown to reddish brown cubical rot; annual; "especially common in old-growth timber with basal fire scars" (Gilbertson & Ryvarden, 1987); originally described from Sweden; widely distributed in Europe, North America, Central America, Asia, and Oceania.
 In the United States, common on Douglas-fir in the West, white pine in eastern North America, and loblolly pine in the South.
-The illustrated and described collections are from Illinois, Pennsylvania, Michigan, California, Oregon, and Québec.
+The illustrated and described collections are from California, Illinois, Michigan, Oregon, and Pennsylvania.

 Pore Surface: Running down the stem; orange to bright yellow when young, becoming greenish yellow to olive, and eventually brown; bruising promptly dark brown to nearly black; with 1–3 angular or almost slot-like pores per mm; tubes 1–7 mm deep.

 Stem: Usually present as a more or less central structure; 2.5–5 cm long; 2–2.5 cm thick; brown and velvety below the pore surface; bruising darker brown.

 Flesh: Pale brown becoming rusty brown; fairly soft when young, becoming stringy and leathery; often appearing zoned.

 Odor: Sweetly fragrant, or not distinctive.